bethaitman/bethsite/content/posts/german.md

 2. Pay attention to specific words and phrases.
 I am trying to actively notice the words I've learned, or notice what grammatical forms the speaker is using, to reinforce correct usage in my head.
 3. Trying to notice literally every word, and repeat it to myself in my head.
 This is _exhausting_, but it's making a big difference to my listening comprehension in the real world.

 **What didn't work:** Passive listening got me nowhere.
 I also needed this to be 'real' material.
 Initially I tried listening to language specifically for learners, like "Easy German".
-I quickly realised that this wasn't going to help, because I wanted to be able to understand real spoken German, not something slowly and carefully constructed for beginners.
+I quickly realised that this wasn't going to help.
+I want to be able to understand real spoken German, not something slowly and carefully constructed for beginners.

 ### Holding conversations